Bob Derrington

-Bob Derrington was a NASCAR Grand National Series race car driver whose career spanned from 1964 to 1966.
+Bob Derrington (November 22, 1930 – October 14, 2011) was an American NASCAR Grand National Series race car driver whose career spanned from 1964 to 1966.

 Career

-His average start was 20th place while his average finish was 15th.
-Derrington also earned three finishes in the "top five" and raced a distance of 9856.2 mi - the equivalent of 13,427 laps.
+Derrington's average start was 20th place while his average finish was 15th.
+He also earned three finishes in the "top-five" and raced a distance of 9856.2 mi - the equivalent of 13,427 laps.

-However, he only managed to lead a single lap in his entire career and earned a meager $26,530 ($ when adjusted for inflation).
+However, Derrington only managed to lead a single lap in his entire career and earned a meager $26,530 ($ when adjusted for inflation).
 Derrington had an 80-race winless streak during his NASCAR career.
 Finishing an average of 15th place, he managed to qualify in 20th place during an average qualifying session; making his finishes better on average than his starts.

 During his career, Derrington was caught by NASCAR officials for having a 23-gallon tank in his vehicle instead of the mandated 22-gallon tank.
 His vehicle had to go to a nearby welding shop to make the fuel tank conform to the NASCAR standards at that time.